shalva green smoothie jumpstart

 Mistake #19: Getting the stainless steel 48-ounce as your only container

-It’s a great container.
-But you can’t see what’s happening inside it, which makes it harder to monitor blend progress.
+The Stainless Steel Container is a great container.
+But it’s not ideal as your only container.
+You can’t see what’s happening inside it, which makes it harder to monitor blend progress.
 It’s also heavy and a bit sharp on the bottom edges requiring careful handling.
-So it’s not ideal as your only container.
-Start with a standard clear container and add the stainless steel later if you want it or hot, cold, and aromatic blends.

 Common misconceptions